 Sectors May Use Multiple Technologies Simultaneously: The Rectangular Choice-of-Technology Model with Binding Factor Constraints

-The development of the Rectangular Choice-of-Technology (RCOT) model, so-called because it replaces the square matrices that are (mistakenly) taken to be a defining feature of input-output economics with rectangular matrices, where each sector is still represented by a single row but by as many columns as it has technological alternatives.
+This paper presents the Rectangular Choice-of-Technology (RCOT) model, so-called because it replaces the square matrices that are (mistakenly) taken to be a defining feature of input-output economics with rectangular matrices, where each sector is still represented by a single row but by as many columns as it has technological alternatives.

 Duchin, F. and S. H. Levine, 2011.
 Economic Systems Research, 23(3): 281-302.